daniel-araujo/proctal/README.md

 # Proctal 0.0.0

-Proctal provides a command line interface and a C library to manipulate the address space of a running program on Linux.
+Proctal provides a command line interface and a C library to manipulate the address space of a program on Linux.

 Currently only tested on x86-64 Linux.